Msalazar2/Classification-Model-Project/README.md

 ## Classification-Model-Project

 ## Goal
 * The purpose of this model is to predict customer churn at Telco.
 * My goal is to find specific features that drive customer churn at Telco.

 ## Initial hypotheses

-* Null Hypothesis: features do not drive customers to churn
+* Null Hypothesis: contract type and monthly charges features do not drive customers to churn
-* Alternative Hypothesis: features do drive customers to churn
+* Alternative Hypothesis: contract type and monthly charges features do drive customers to churn

 ## Data dictionary